-A “carried” interest is the interest in partnership profits a general partner receives from the investing partners for successfully managing the investment and taking on the entrepreneurial risk of the venture.
+A “carried” interest is the interest in partnership profits that a general partner receives from the investing partners for managing the investment and taking on the entrepreneurial risk of the venture.
 Carried interest may be taxed as ordinary income or capital gain depending on the character of the income generated by the partnership.
-Legislation proposing to change the tax treatment of carried interest since 2007.
+Lawmakers have introduced various proposals to change the tax treatment of carried interest since 2007.
 In the Tax Cuts and Jobs Act of 2017, Congress created a three-year holding period requirement in order for carried interest to qualify for the reduced long-term capital gains rate.

 Senior Vice President & Counsel